Omicron delivers another uncertain holiday season to pandemic-weary Americans

 In New York City, the percentage of people testing positive for COVID-19 doubled in three days, according to Dr. Jay Varma, a senior public health adviser to Mayor Bill de Blasio.

-The surge has prompted worried Americans to reconsider holiday travel plans for the second consecutive year.
+The surge has prompted worried Americans to reconsider holiday travel plans.
 Experts have said vaccinated individuals can travel safely as long as they wear masks and avoid unnecessary risks such as large crowds and indoor gatherings.

-"I'm a little bit wrecked," Mendoza, 43, said in an interview on Thursday.
+"I'm a little bit wrecked," Mendoza, 43, said on Thursday.
 "It feels like 2020 all over again.
 I had to weigh my very intense Filipino need to be with family with their care and safety."

 Mendoza, who has not seen his parents since December 2019, said he was angry at how little progress the U.S. government had made on fighting the pandemic while spending billions of dollars this year on other items, such as the military.